ajam/kestrel/README.md

 ### Server configuration

-All settings are stored in `config.json`.
+All settings are stored in `config.sample.json`.
+Enter your own values and rename it to `config.json`.

 | Key          | Default value     | Description |
 | ------------- |:----------------:|:---------:|